 Problem: Getting “cannot be loaded because running scripts is disabled on this system” error!

-In some cases, it’s a “The file is not digitally signed.
+In some cases, You’ll see the following error message, “The file is not digitally signed.
 You cannot run this script on the current system.
-For more information about running scripts and setting execution policy, see about_Execution_Policies.” error.
+For more information about running scripts and setting execution policy, see about_Execution_Policies.”.

-This is due to the Windows PowerShell execution policy being set to prevent untrusted scripts which can affect your Windows client environment.
+This is due to the Windows PowerShell execution policy being set to prevent untrusted scripts that can affect your Windows client environment.
 Execution policies are security settings that determine the trust level for scripts run in PowerShell.
-The default execution policy is “strict” on client operating systems like Windows 10, preventing scripts from running.
+The default execution policy is “strict” on client operating systems like Windows 10 PC, preventing Windows PowerShell commands and scripts from running.

-How do you enable running scripts is disabled on this system error?
+How do you enable PowerShell scripting and resolve running scripts is disabled on this system error?
 To fix this issue, we have to set the execution policy using the Set-ExecutionPolicy cmdlet, so that the PowerShell script runs on the particular machine.
 Here is how to permit PowerShell script execution:

-You can also use Set-ExecutionPolicy Unrestricted to remove all restrictions on your security policy (However, the RemoteSigned execution policy is ideal!).
+You can also use Set-ExecutionPolicy Unrestricted to remove all restrictions on your security policy (However, the RemoteSigned execution policy is ideal among different modes!).
 Once you have changed the execution policy, you should be able to run scripts without encountering the “running scripts is disabled on this system” error.

 - Restricted – No scripting allowed